◾Dynamic Rewards

 From here, the operator can monitor the issued bonuses and "approve" them if the dynamic formula is set for manual approval.

-In the case of manual approval flow, you also have the flexibility to adjust the formula definition and recalculate all non-issued bonuses.
+In the manual approval flow, you can also adjust the formula definition and recalculate all non-issued bonuses.

-For every calculated bonus, you can check the details of underlying transactions used in the calculation
+For every calculated bonus, you can check the details of the underlying transactions used in the calculation.

 Advanced Usage of Dynamic Bonuses